Wide Reads

 Summary

 Tess begins her work caring for Mrs. d'Urberville's prized fowls in a converted cottage that was once a family home.
-The irony isn't lost on her—a house where generations lived and loved is now just a chicken coop, showing how quickly circumstances can change.
+The irony isn't lost on her, a house where generations lived and loved is now just a chicken coop, showing how quickly circumstances can change.
 She meets the elderly, blind Mrs. d'Urberville, who examines each bird by touch with remarkable skill and immediately assigns Tess an unexpected task: whistling to her caged bullfinches.
 When Tess struggles to remember how to whistle properly, Alec d'Urberville appears and offers to teach her, maintaining physical distance but clearly enjoying her discomfort.
-His behavior reveals a pattern—he's helpful but intrusive, respectful of stated boundaries while pushing others.
+His behavior reveals a pattern, he's helpful but intrusive, respectful of stated boundaries while pushing others.
 Tess finds herself caught between needing this job and feeling increasingly uncomfortable with Alec's attention.
 She successfully learns to whistle for the birds, finding genuine pleasure in the task when alone.
 However, she begins to suspect Alec is secretly watching her practice sessions, hiding behind bedroom curtains.
-This chapter establishes the power dynamics that will define Tess's time here: she's economically dependent on the d'Urberville family, which gives Alec leverage to insert himself into her daily life.
+The scene sets up the power dynamics that will define Tess's time here: she's economically dependent on the d'Urberville family, which gives Alec leverage to insert himself into her daily life.
 Hardy shows how vulnerability and dependence can make someone susceptible to manipulation, even when they recognize what's happening.

 Why This Matters